The Mighty Wurlitzer

 A pipe organ?
-At the Oriental Theatre? … Should I be excited about this?
+At the Oriental Theatre?
+Should I be excited about this?

 Absolutely!
 Like all the great cinema palaces of its era, Milwaukee Film’s Oriental Theatre was meant to have a pipe organ to accompany silent films and serenade movie lovers through the ages.
 When the previous organ was removed from the theater before Milwaukee Film took over operations, it left an important and beautiful piece missing from this fabulous facility.
-Adding a pipe organ is a critical part of our restoration efforts.
+Adding a pipe organ was a critical part of our restoration efforts.

 Remind me, what happened with the old organ?